Happy New Year!

 The lively melody conveys a special santosha-message for the coming year: “Dance more, in your spirit and with your body too!
 Dance through life, together with God, through all ups and downs.”
 This teaching might be especially useful for those of us who tend to be a bit too rational.
 Life, Kriyananda teaches, is more like skiing, not like a game of chess.
 Skiing is a flow, a dance.

-Applying it to meditation:
+Applying it to meditation for contentment:

 Try to bring the spirit of dance into your meditations also, following Yogananda’s inspiration: